Sam-Dowling/DiscoveryApi/README.md

 - Add heartbeats to keep listings up to date
 - better checking in the repo for duplicate instances
+- implement load balancing for getting a service instead of just picking randomly

 ### License